Flavored leptogenesis and Dirac CP violation: Role of the SSME in the calculation of BR

-In the previous sections we mainly discussed about the leptogenesis parameter space in the context of two different choices of the orthogonal matrix $R$.
-In this section we further investigate, whether the favourable parameter space for leptogenesis can give rise to an expected branching ratio of a LFV decay process.
-For simplicity we have considered here the branching for $ \mu \rightarrow e + \gamma $ decay process, which presently provides the strongest bound.
-As we have seen, the rates of the LVF processes in the canonical type-I seesaw model with massive neutrinos are so strongly suppressed that these processes are not observable in practice, one has {\it e.g.,} BR$(\mu \rightarrow e + \gamma ) < 10^{-47}$ \cite{Cheng:1980tp,Aubert:2009ag}.
+In the previous sections we mainly discussed about the leptogenesis parameter space in the context of two different choices corresponding to the $R$ matrix.
+In this section we further investigate, whether the favourable parameter space for leptogenesis can give rise to a desired branching ratio of a LFV decay process.
+For simplicity we have considered here the branching for $ \mu \rightarrow e + \gamma $ decay process for investigation, which presently provides the strongest bound.
+As we have seen, the rates of the LFV processes in the canonical type-I seesaw model with massive neutrinos are so strongly suppressed that these processes are not observable in practice, one has {\it e.g.,} BR$(\mu \rightarrow e + \gamma ) < 10^{-47}$ \cite{Cheng:1980tp,Aubert:2009ag}.